 Panicked And Getting Overwhelmed – One Of The Hidden Prepper Mistakes

 The news and many on social media are experts on selling fear.
 Fear sells.
-The end of the world scenarios are a dime a dozen and are almost always a massive exaggeration at best.
-Not all prepper mistakes are obvious.
+The end-of-the-world scenarios are a dime a dozen and are almost always a massive exaggeration at best.
+Not all prepper mistakes are apparent.

 I devoured this book – Hate Inc. Why Today’s Media Makes Us Dispise One Another.